Webeak/symfonyheavytaskbundle/README.md

-# Shared storage bundle
+# Heavy task bundle

-Offers an easy way to share temporary data between php processes.
+Handle background tasks.

 Read the documentation in the `doc` folder.